bernhardAxonIvy/doc/source/engine-guide/monitoring/jmx.rst

 Provided MBeans
 ---------------

-The |ivy-engine| provides performance and management information by a set of MBeans.
-They allow tools to monitor internals of the |ivy-engine|.
+The Axon Ivy Engine provides performance and management information by a set of MBeans.
+They allow tools to monitor internals of the Axon Ivy Engine.
 Most monitoring tools provide a user interface to browse the available MBeans.
 MBeans are mostly shown in a tree built with the information provided in the names of the MBeans.